 We aim to keep the Group deliberately informal with no bureaucracy and, once matched, mentors and mentees are free to structure their relationship to fit their needs and styles, as well as the frequency and scope of conversations.

-If you would like to become a mentor then please contact the Group Co-ordinator.
+If you would like to become a mentor then please contact the relevant Group Co-ordinator.